 Physics beyond the standard model

 The vast majority of experiments in particle physics show that the standard model is robust and generates very accurate predictions of what happens at the subatomic level.
-However, the fact that it does not include gravity and is unable to explain some phenomena (such as the mass of neutrinos) has led several research teams to develop proposals for theories that go beyond the standard model.
+However, the fact that it does not include gravity and that it is unable to explain some phenomena (such as the mass of neutrinos) has led several research teams to develop proposals for theories that go beyond the standard model.
 This is also what part of the research team at the Saphir Millennium Institute is dedicated to: exploring and proposing new theories that satisfactorily explain all the properties and interactions of elementary particles.